databendlabs/databend/website/blog/2023-07-30-databend-weekly-104.md

 ### Developing with Databend using Node.js

-Databend now provides Databend Driver Node.js Binding, which means you can easily build applications integrated with Databend using Node.js.
+Databend now provides Databend Driver Node.js Binding, which means you can easily build and integrate applications with Databend using Node.js.

 ```javascript
 const { Client } = require('databend-driver');